iam-pratap/Interview-Preparation-Guide/git/git-q&a.md

 apply a series of commits from one branch onto another, resulting in a linear commit history.

-`23.Explain the difference between "git merge" and "git rebase"?`

-**Git Merge**
-- It is best suited for merging changes from a feature branch into the main branch.
-- Creates a merge commit that has two parent commits.
-- Preserves the branch history of both branches.

-**Git Rebase**
+Git rebase is a command used to modify the commit history of a branch.
+It allows you to move, combine, or edit commits.
+You would use
+***git rebase*** when you want to:
-- It is best suited for keeping a clean and linear commit history.
+- Incorporate changes from one branch onto another with a linear commit history.
-- Rewrites the commit history and creates a linear history with one branch.
-- Discards the branch history of the current branch.

-`24.
+- Squash multiple commits into a single commit for a cleaner history.
+- Edit or reorder commits to improve readability or resolve conflicts.

+`23.
 How do you undo the most recent commit in Git?`

 To undo the most recent commit in Git, you have a few options:
 - You can use the command ***git revert HEAD*** to create a new commit